LightningGod7/OSCP-Materials/README.md

 alias.txt - list of alias created for efficiency

-basics.txt - cheat sheet to quickly search commands for copy paste
+cheatsheet - cheat sheet to quickly search commands for copy paste

 breakout.txt - to stablise, upgrade shells